Getting customers to that site is the next, often trickier, step.

 Image optimisation plugins for performance

-If your site is hosted with 20i, image optimisation is provided by the Website Acceleration Suite, part of our free Content Delivery Network.
-If not, there are quite a few well-reviewed and widely used plugins to do this job.
+If your site is hosted with 20i, image optimisation is applied at server level by the Website Acceleration Suite as part of our free Content Delivery Network

-If you’re interested in a deep-dive into making image files smaller, you might be interested in our Ultimate Guide to Image Optimisation.
-But for quick results the following plugins can help with compressing images:
+If you’re interested in a deep dive into making image files smaller, you might be interested in our Ultimate Guide to Image Optimisation.
+Optimising images before uploading them to WordPress enables you to start on the right foot.
+The following plugins will help to manage media that has already been uploaded:

 Smush

-The original image optimisation plugin, Smush has over 1 million downloads and a five-star rating.
-It’s also won awards and is regularly updated to keep up with key changes.
+The original image optimisation plugin, Smush has over 1 million downloads, a five-star rating and is regularly updated.

-Smush makes some otherwise very technical features accessible to those who don’t code.
+Smush brings advanced functionality to users of all abilities with a simple to use interface that enables easy toggling of SEO friendly features, such as lazy loading.
 It’s also much quicker for those that do.
 For example, the lazy-load feature, which loads images after it loads the more important elements (in terms of your SEO), can be turned on at the click of a button.

 EWWW

-With 800k+ downloads and a 4.5-star rating, EWWW has become one of the main competitors to Smush.
+With 1+ million downloads and a 5-star rating, EWWW has become one of the main competitors to Smush.

 Shortpixel

-With 300k+ downloads and a 4.6-star rating, Shortpixel seems to present one of the best free offerings and is very cheap to go premium.
-It’s designed to be very lightweight and intuitive.
+With 300k+ downloads and a 4.6-star rating, Shortpixel presents one of the best free offerings.
+Upgrading to premium unlocks additional features and is comparatively inexpensive.

 Imagify

-It also has the future-proofed ability to create and show .webp versions of your images.
-This is considered by Google a “next-gen” image format and is likely to affect the search results at some point.
-Unfortunately, it’s not yet supported by all browser types (Safari being the main one), but this could be a key feature in the not-too-distant future.
+Another key feature is being able to create and show .webp versions of your images.
+Webp is still considered by Google a “next gen” image format and is likely to positively affect the search results at some point.

 Free WordPress SEO plugins

-We all like a bargain, but getting something for free is even better!
-Here’s a list of the plugins we’ve mentioned so far that are completely free:
+Here is a list of the plugins we’ve mentioned that are completely free:

 Nearly-free WordPress SEO plugins